 GOATS AND RABBITS

-not keep the goats fenced in and many crops were destroyed.
-Goat
+did not keep the goats fenced in and many crops were destroyed.

-got big enough they were slaughtered.
-(The intent had been for each
+goat got big enough they were slaughtered.
+(The intent had been for

 Many Haitians suffer from malnutrition.
 Rabbit meat contains more

 protein than chickens, beef or goat meat.
 We partnered with another